urschrei/patterns/writeup.md

 Instead of a `String`, I was now using a `Vec` as my stack, and using the `position` method on an iterator over it to check whether I'd "seen" a byte, allowing me to avoid all the `String` overhead.
 What about the benchmark?
 `130 ns/iter (+/- 52)`
 An order of magnitude speedup in what is probably the hottest code in the program.
-This is better.
+This was better.
 But the `usize` types continued to bother me.
 This is all ASCII, so I should be able to use `u8` everywhere.

 ### The Third Attempt